harelba/q/TASKS.md

    - For each component to move, follow this exact sequence:
      1. Create the new file
      2. Move the code EXACTLY as it appears in the original
-     3. Add imports to q.py
-     4. Remove original code from q.py
+     3. Atomically update q.py: add imports from package AND remove original code
-     5. Test THOROUGHLY before each commit, verifying COMPLETE migration
+     4. Test THOROUGHLY before each commit, verifying COMPLETE migration
-     6. Commit ONLY after all tests pass successfully
+     5. Commit ONLY after all tests pass successfully

 4. **Test-First Methodology**
    - **NEVER** commit code that has not passed the full test suite